airplane3333/MechaCar_Statistical_Analysis/README.md

 ![T-Test Summary](/images/summary_t.test.png)

-P-Value is 1
+The P-Value for Lot1 is 1

 ![T-Test Lot Number 1](/images/t-test_lot1.PNG)

-P-Value is 0.61
+The P-Value for Lot2 is 0.61

 ![T-Test Lot Number 2](/images/t-test_lot2.PNG)

-Here is lot 3 we find that the p-value is less than 0.05% meaning that XXX
+The P-Value for Lot3 is 0.04 meaning that the data is normally distributed and is less than the significance level of 0.05 and therefore supports the null hypothesis that there is something more than just random chance.

 ![T-Test Lot Number 1](/images/t-test_lot3.png)